-Dependent children of eligible Faculty as defined above may qualify for a tuition scholarship award at an accredited college or university other than Trinity if the student is in an undergraduate degree program, and is officially matriculated on a full-time basis.
-The benefit provides an award in the amount of 50% of the other institution's tuition, limited to one-half of Trinity's tuition.
+Dependent2 children of eligible Faculty as defined above may qualify for a tuition scholarship award at an accredited college or university other than Trinity if the student is in an undergraduate degree program, and is officially matriculated on a full-time basis.
+The benefit provides an award in the amount of 50% of the other institution's tuition and mandatory fees (i.e., excluding room, board, prior balances, late fees and other fines or penalties, parking fees, and fees related to student health insurance or medical care).
+The award will not exceed 50% of full regular tuition and mandatory fees at Trinity, as defined for undergraduate students; nor will it exceed the net student bill due to the other institution.